 It should be noted that the Company was advised by the Ministry of Mines and Natural Resources in Nicaragua ("MARENA") in 2016 that it had passed the technical studies contained within the ESIA, which was submitted as part of the EP application process for La India Open Pit.
 Securing approval for the EP application is a key future milestone in the de-risking and development of the La India Project.
 The timing for the advancement of the EP application will depend on input from third parties, including, among others, MARENA, together with the outcome of a planned public consultation, required as part of the approval process.
-The timing for approval of the EP application cannot therefore currently be forecast.
+The Company has received positive feedback from the Government following the amendment to the permit and re-design of the mine site infrastructure to avoid resettlement.
+However, the timing for approval of the EP application cannot currently be forecast.

-Upon approval of the EP application, the Company plans to resume additional exploration drill programmes with two principal objectives:
+Upon approval of the EP application, the Company plans to resume additional exploration drill programmes with three principal objectives:

 - a mineral resource in-fill drilling programme of approximately 11-13,000 meters to be conducted with the aim of taking the existing mineral reserves from the Pre-Feasibility Study level of confidence to the Feasibility Study level of confidence.
 The total cost for the drill programme would amount to approximately U.S.\$3 million, including incremental Company operating costs that would arise during these programmes. - a mineral resource expansion drilling programme of approximately 20,000 metres and focussing on the Mestiza and La India vein sets.
 The target of this drilling is to significantly expand the mineral resource on these two vein sets.
-The cost of this programme, including incremental Company operating costs would amount to approximately U.S\$5 million.
+The cost of this programme, including incremental Company operating costs would amount to approximately U.S.\$5 million. - a mineral resource and expansion drilling programme of approximately 10,000 meters to be conducted on 2 to 3 feeder pits with the intention of adding feeder pits into a mine plan early on in the mine life.